 The eight-week period begins on the date the lender makes the first disbursement of the PPP loan to the borrower.
 The lender must make the first disbursement of the loan no later than 10 calendar days from the date of loan approval.
 Remember, the Treasury is making frequent updates to its own FAQ page.

 Please read this memo written by our team members at Bose Public Affairs Group.

 Please read this article for information.
 CAUTION: The article is based on H.R.
 748 passed by the Senate on March 25, 2020.
 Such legislation must be approved by the House and signed into law by President Trump, expected on March 27, 2020.
 The Paycheck Protection Program is not currently available.

-Here is a link to the SBA information sheet for borrowers.
+Program rules and information for both lenders and borrowers is available on the U.S. Department of the Treasury’s website.
 Bose McKinney & Evans has attorneys available to help in the Paycheck Protection Program application process; for more information, contact Chad Walker.

 Here is a link to the SBA information sheet for lenders.